cuarti/_agama/doc/README.md

-* Añadir a @agama/core: util (cambiar nombre a helper), platform y uuid
+* Añadir a @agama/core:
+    - util (cambiar nombre a helper)
+    - platform
+    - uuid
 * Añadir nuevas funcionalidades a types, tomar como referencia:
     - Underscore
     - Lodash